Hisses & Kisses

 Kisses danced through the petals, giggling as they tickled her nose.

-Hisses stretched out in a sunny patch, watching her with a smile.
+Hisses stretched in a patch of sun, watching her with a smile.

 “And I thought you were too tough for a soft cat like me,” Kisses purred.